Backing Local Firms Fund

 • 80% of participants reported increased innovation skills and understanding of circular and foundational economy principles

-• 77% reported improved circular‑economy knowledge; 72% improved innovation knowledge.
+• 77% reported improved circular‑economy knowledge

 • 94% of participants recommended the programme

-• 55% of organisations adopted the Real Living Wage, with a further 30% planning to do so, demonstrating a major shift toward fairer work practices
+• 55% of organisations adopted the real Living Wage, with a further 30% planning to do so, demonstrating a major shift toward fairer work practices

 The development of multiple innovations, Net Zero, and fair‑work plans provided organisations with practical roadmaps for future action.
-This action has contributed to an increase in Fair Work adoption, an increase in innovation-active SMEs, and a Decrease in carbon footprints across participating SMEs.
+This action has contributed to an increase in Fair Work adoption, an increase in innovation-active SMEs, and a decrease in carbon footprints across participating SMEs.
 FEIN also strengthened relationships between SMEs and public‑sector partners, contributing to a more connected and resilient regional ecosystem.

 Challenges

+Evaluation findings suggest strong potential for scaling the FEIN model.
+Many participants expressed interest in continued support, further funding opportunities, and additional collaboration.
 The FEIN model has demonstrated clear value as a driver of inclusive, sustainable economic development, deeply aligned with the Future Generations Act and Wales’s broader ambition for a resilient foundational economy.

-Backing Local Firms Fund: Unlocking Welsh land for nature-friendly food growing
+Unlocking Welsh land for nature-friendly food growing

 Background and vision